 The Grant Museum, Where is It and What is It?

 The Grant Museum of Zoology and Comparative Anatomy, founded in 1828, is part of UCL’s teaching collection.
 It is the only remaining university zoological museum in London.
-The Grant’s opening hours are restricted to afternoons only, Monday to Saturday, check their official website for full details and special events.
+The Grant’s opening hours are restricted to afternoons only, Monday to Saturday.
+Check their official website for full details and special events.
+Of course, they may change opening times too.
 The museum is part of the UCL complex on Gower St, near Euston Station.
-We were actually heading to the Welcome Collection Museum ( just around the corner, it was shut) when we happened to spot the Grant.
+We were actually heading to the Welcome Collection Museum when we happened to spot the Grant.
+The Welcome Trust Museum is just around the corner but it was shut when we visited.

 The Grant Museum took me straight back to my university days.
 I studied Zoology on an old-school campus with dusty shelves and wood smelling of polish, this was all very familiar to me.
 My boys, at 8 and 10, loved it, but I’ve since spoken to people who found the museum a bit freaky.
 Animal skeletons and dissections don’t bother me in the slightest, but if you’re on the squeamish side, its probably best if you stay away.